astriaorg/docs/docs/dusknet/2-local-rollup-deployment.md

 :::

 :::tip
 Open a new terminal window for the following instructions.
-Keep your original terminal process running.
+Keep your initial terminal process running.
 :::

 You can add genesis account(s) to your rollup during configuration.